ilovewine/ilovewine/README.md

 ## Hi 👋 I'm Mateusz

-and I'm a passionate Front-end Developer with a strong focus on technology.
+and I'm a passionate Full-stack Developer with a strong focus on technology.
 I specialize in crafting dynamic and user-friendly experiences using cutting-edge front-end frameworks and libraries.

 ## Skills

 - Strong expertise in front-end development, particularly in Vue, SolidJS, and Angular.
 - Proficient in HTML, CSS, and JavaScript.
+- Recently doing stuff with yjs, prosemirror and livekit.
 - Enthusiastic learner with a passion for exploring unconventional programming languages, such as Prolog.

 ## Goals

-- Transition into a Full-stack Developer role, where I can leverage both front-end and back-end skills to create comprehensive and innovative solutions.
+- Transition completion into a Full-stack Developer role, where I can leverage both front-end and back-end skills to create comprehensive and innovative solutions.
 - Contribute to teams that value creativity, innovation, and a commitment to continuous learning.

 ## Why Hire Me